Skip to content

 A) If you’re going to place the purchased goods in your checked baggage, go to the customs checkpoint (located next to the arriving passengers’ door) to have the goods inspected before you check in for your flight.
 Present your purchases, passport and receipt(s) to the customs official and the official will certify the export of the goods on the receipt.

-B) If you’re going to take the purchased goods along in your hand baggage, after you have checked in for your flight and passed through the security control, contact the customs officials using the special purpose internal phone located between Gate 4 and Gate 6 to have them inspect the goods.
+B) If you’re going to take the purchased goods along in your hand baggage, after you have checked in for your flight and passed through the security control, you can contact customs officials by calling (+372) 6761801 to have them inspect the goods.
 Present your purchases, passport and receipt(s) to the customs official and the official will certify the export of the goods on the receipt.

 3. Receive the money

-VAT refunds are paid out by the CHANGE IT currency exchange desk located near the gate number 3.
+VAT refunds are paid out by the CHANGE IT currency exchange office located on the land side to the left of the customs desk, next to the baggage service.
 Present the purchase receipt(s) with refundable VAT and your passport to the customer service representative there and the refundable amount will be transferred to your credit card or paid out in cash.
 Complete list of all refund locations.